-Typical for the past 3.7 ka (PZ7) is the dramatic increase in the representation of 15 Cyperaceae and grasses (Fig. 4).
+Typical for the past 3.7 ka (PZ7) is the dramatic increase in the representation of Cyperaceae and grasses (Fig. 5).
 After 2 ka, the relative abundance of Poaceae pollen is even higher than during glacial times.
 The increase in Cyperaceae pollen percentages might be a localised phenomenon, the increase in grass pollen percentages is more regional as it is found as well in GeoB1016, located further offshore on the lower continental slope at 3411 m water depth (Shi and Dupont, 1997; Dupont et al., 2007).
 We find the high representation of grasses associated with more forest elements but not with increased relative abundance of desert or mountain elements.
-We, therefore, infer a strong increase in savannah.
-The modern savannah forest mosaic of northern Angola might have come into existence around 2000 years ago.
-The patchy character of the forests is underlined by the increased representation of light-loving trees such as Alchornea and the oil palm, Elaeis guineensis (Fig. 6).
+We, therefore, infer a strong increase of the savannah.
+The modern savannah forest mosaic of northern Angola might have come into existence around two thousand years ago.
+The patchy character of the forests is underlined by the increased representation of light-loving trees such as Alchornea and the oil palm, Elaeis guineensis (Fig. 7).

-Other changes are found in the composition of the dry forest, in which Burkea, Hymenocardia, Protea, and Artemisia afra must have been prominent (Fig. 6).
-The latter three taxa are associated with fire.
-Artemisia afra often colonizes burnt areas in mountains (Beentje, 1994), Protea grows in mountainous grasslands that are burnt, and

-Hymenocardia acida is fire hardy (White, 1983).
+Other changes are found in the composition of the dry forest, in which Burkea, Hymenocardia (possibly H. acida), Protea, and Tarchonanthus (possibly T. camphoratus) and/or Artemisia afra must have been prominent (Fig. 7).
+The latter taxa are associated with fire.
+Tarchonanthus camphoratus regenerates very well after disturbance by cutting or fire (Kiruki and Njung'e, 2007), Artemisia afra often colonizes burnt areas in mountains (Beentje, 1994), Protea grows in mountainous grasslands that are burnt, and Hymenocardia acida is also fire hardy (White, 1983).
 However, there is no increase in the amount of charcoal particles relative to the amount of pollen and spores.
-The charcoal record is especially high during the glacial (Fig. 6), but indicates that fire always played a role in the vegetation development.
-We can only explain the occurrence of more fire hardy elements by assuming a change but not necessarily an increase in the fire regime that favoured these specific trees.
+The amount of charcoal particles relative to the pollen sum is especially high during the glacial (Fig. 7).
+The continuity of the charcoal record indicates that fire always played a role in the vegetation development.
+We can only explain the occurrence of more firehardy elements by assuming a change but not necessarily an increase in the fire regime that favoured these specific trees.

-The development in Angola fits the general trend of a humid early and middle Holocene followed by a drier late Holocene.
-The savannah minimum and probably most humid phase in Angola from 7.8 to 3.6 falls during the maximum northward extension of the Sahelian vegetation from 7.8 to 5.7 ka (Hoelzmann et al., 2004) but lasts
+The development in Angola fits the general trend of a humid early and middle Holocene followed by a drier late Holocene (Marchant and Hooghiemstra, 2004).
+The savannah minimum and probably most humid phase in Angola from 7.8 to 3.6 ka falls during the maximum northward extension of the Sahelian vegetation from 7.8 to 5.7 ka (Hoelzmann et al., 2004) but lasts longer.

-- tension of the Sahelian vegetation from 7.8 to 5.7 ka (Hoelzmann et al., 2004) but lasts longer.
 The humid phase in Angola ended around the same time as the second of two aridification steps (around 6.7-5.5 ka and 4.0-3.6 ka) indicated by lake levels of the Sahara-Sahel region (Gasse, 2000).
-Only the first aridification step is recorded in the dust flux record of ODP Hole 658C as the end of the African Humid period (DeMenocal) - et al., 2000; Adkins et al., 2006).
+Only the first aridification step is recorded in the dust flux record of ODP Hole 658C as the end of the African Humid period (De-Menocal et al., 2000; Adkins et al., 2006).
 Also west equatorial pollen records and the deuterium record for the Congo Basin indicate a sharp drop in humidity around 3 ka, which favoured the opening of the forest and the spread of savannahs (Elenga et al., 2004; Schefuß et al., 2005).
 A reforestation after 1 ka as suggested by the pollen records from Congolian sites (Vincens et al., 1999) is not found in our record.
-In East Africa - Holocene precipitation levels became increasingly variable after 4 ka and declined after 2 until 0.5 ka (Bonnefille and Chalié, 2000).
+In East Africa Holocene precipitation levels became increasingly variable after 4 ka and declined after 2 until 0.5 ka (Bonnefille and Chalié, 2000).
 For southern Africa numerous proxies indicate a temperature optimum shortly before 7.5 ka and increase in summer rainfall.
 Aridification set in soon after 5 ka (Scott and Lee-Thorp, 2004).